-- b.
-All expenses associated with Initiation of a scheme including engineering survey & detailed design, consultation, preparation of apportionments, project management, administration, and legal costs (except those specifically excluded by Sec 163(9) of the Act. - c.
-All expenses associated with implementation of a scheme including the costs of construction, service delivery, land acquisition, supervision and administration. - 3.
-Determine the maximum proportion of the Scheme Total Cost that may be recovered from liable contributors and the contributions from others by calculation of the Benefit Ratio in accordance with the Ministerial Guidelines and the Benefit Calculation Principles appended to this policy as Appendices 2 & 3 respectively. - 4.
-Ensure contributors are levied no more than their fair share of costs as calculated by applying the Benefit Ratio to the Scheme Total Cost as specified in Section 163(2B) of the Local Government Act 1989.
+- 1. Undertake initial investigations and scoping required to determine a project's relative priority. - 2.
+Determine the Scheme Total Cost 20by including: - a.
+All of its directly incurred expenses relating to scheme preparation and implementation after Council resolves to Develop a scheme.
+This may include detailed investigations, engineering survey, preliminary and detailed design, consultation, preparation of apportionments, project management, administration, land acquisition and legal costs (except those specifically excluded by Sec 163(9) of the Act. - All expenses associated with Initiation of a scheme including engineering survey & detailed design, consultation, preparation of apportionments, project management, administration, and legal costs (except those specifically excluded by Sec 163(9) of the Act. - c.
+All expenses associated with implementation of a scheme including the costs of construction, service delivery, land acquisition, supervision and administration. - Determine the maximum proportion of the Scheme Total Cost that may be recovered from liable contributors and the contributions from others by calculation of the Benefit Ratio in accordance with the Ministerial Guidelines and the Benefit Calculation Principles appended to this policy as Appendices 2 & 3 respectively. - Ensure contributors are levied no more than their fair share of costs as calculated by applying the Benefit Ratio to the Scheme Total Cost as specified in Section 163(2B) of the Local Government Act 1989.